Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

-\autoref{fig:fig1} depicts the score function as vectors pointing to peaks in the log probability (equivalently, local minima in the energy function).
-In practice, we often think of the score function as predicting the noise we need to remove from $\vx^t$, where adding the estimated score $\vf_{\vtheta}(\vx^t)$ in \autoref{eq:score-dynamics} is the same as removing the predicted noise.
-Thus, given a neural network trained to predict the score, the process of generating data using discrete score-based models can be construed as an iterative procedure that follows the approximate score function (energy gradient) for some fixed number of steps $T$.
-The final state $\vx^T$ is declared to be a local peak (minima) of the log-likelihood (energy) and should now look like a sample drawn from the original distribution $p$.
+\autoref{fig:fig1} depicts the score function as vectors pointing to peaks in the log probability.
+We often think of the score function as predicting the noise we need to remove from a data point $\vx^t$ at some time $t$, where \textit{adding} the estimated score $\vf_{\vtheta}(\vx^t)$ in \autoref{eq:score-dynamics} is the same as \textit{removing} the predicted noise.
+Thus, given a neural network trained to predict the score, the process of generating data using score-based models can be construed (in discrete time) as an iterative procedure that adds the predicted score (subtracts the predicted energy gradient) for some fixed number of steps $T$ on pure noise $x^0$.
+The final state $\vx^T$ is declared to be a local peak (minima) of the log-likelihood (energy) and should now look like a sample drawn from the original distribution $p_\text{data}$.
+This process is described in \autoref{eq:score-dynamics}, where $\alpha \in \mathbb{R}$ is a step size in the direction $F_{\vtheta}$:

-where $\alpha(t) \in R$ is a step size in the direction $F_{\vtheta}$.
-Note that \autoref{eq:score-dynamics} is described using the convention that \emph{time progresses forward when reconstructing the data}.
-However, the literature around DMs describes \emph{time in the reconstruction process as going backwards}, denoting $x^T$ to refer to the sample drawn from pure noise and $x^0$ to refer to the final reconstructed sample drawn from $p$~\cite{sohl-dickstein2015Deep,song2019Generative,ho2020Denoising,mcallester2023Mathematics,song2020ScoreBased}. \autoref{eq:score-dynamics-reverse} rewrites \autoref{eq:score-dynamics} using the variable $s \triangleq T-t$ to represent the reverse-time convention used in most DM papers (shown in \autoref{fig:generative-ode}).
+To be more precise, DMs use a score function $\vf_{\vtheta}(\vx;t)$ and step size $\alpha(t)$ (a.k.a. the ``scheduler'') that are both conditioned on time $t$~\cite{song2019Generative}.
+Also, note that \autoref{eq:score-dynamics} uses the convention that \emph{time progresses forward when reconstructing the data}.
+However, the literature around DMs describes \emph{time in the reconstruction process as going backwards}, denoting $x^T$ to refer to the sample drawn from pure noise and $x^0$ to refer to the final reconstructed sample drawn from $p_{\vtheta}$~\cite{sohl-dickstein2015Deep,song2019Generative,ho2020Denoising,mcallester2023Mathematics,song2020ScoreBased}. \autoref{eq:score-dynamics-reverse} rewrites \autoref{eq:score-dynamics} using the variable $s \triangleq T-t$ to represent the reverse-time convention used in most DM papers:

-Using score-based models is then conceptually very simple: they seek to maximize (minimize) the log-likelihood (energy) of an initial sample by following the score $\vf_{\vtheta}$ (energy gradient).
-In practice, many of the functions above are additionally conditioned on the time $s$; i.e., the p.d.f. can be expressed as $p_{\vtheta}(\vx;s)$, the score function can be expressed as $\vf_{\vtheta}(\vx;s)$, and the step size $\alpha$ can be expressed as $\alpha(s)$.
-We are also free to condition the score function however we desire; e.g., controllable image generation using DMs express the tokens $\mathbf{C}$ of language prompts as a conditioning variable on the score function $\vf_{\vtheta}(\vx; t, \mathbf{C})$~\cite{rombach2022high,2023Midjourney,zhang2023Adding}.